Jeffrey Epstein. A myth. A criminal. A juggernaut. A liar. An enigma.

 Conspiracy and Unknowns

-Critical details about his operations in the 2010s also remain hidden, including the full scope of his Southern Trust finances and missing portions of private jet flight logs that could reveal more about his trafficking network and associates.
+Critical details about his operations in the 2010s also remain hidden, including the full scope of his Southern Trust finances and missing portions of private jet flight logs that could reveal more about his alleged trafficking network and associates.

 Most unresolved questions stem from unreliable sources including personal memoirs, unverified claims, or sealed evidence.
 While legal proceedings exposed much of his operations, there are gaps in evidence, source of connections or wealth, operational methods, and potential government connections.